Flamenco/stackeditpro/Features.md

 Links use the document or folder id;  Renaming or moving a document will not break the link.

+## Language Support
+We have added support for setting your language.
+You can access the language select under `sidebar/actions/set language

+> Not all forms and menus have been translated yet.

 ## Navigation
 You can now navigate your workspace by either visited history or natural document order.